 For both certified operations and transitional operations, OTECP covers 75% of the registration fees, up to $200, per year, for educational events that include content related to organic production and handling in order to assist operations in increasing their knowledge of production and marketing practices that can improve their operations, increase resilience and expand available marketing opportunities.
 Additionally, both certified and transitional operations may be eligible for 75% of the expense of soil testing required under the National Organic Program (NOP) to document micronutrient deficiency, not to exceed $100 per year.

 Program Year 2022 covers expenses paid from October 1, 2021, through September 30, 2022.
 The application period for program year 2022 is May 16, 2022 to October 31, 2022.
 Producers apply through their local Farm Service Agency (FSA) office and can also obtain one-on-one support with applications by calling 877-508-8364.
 Visit farmers.gov/otecp to learn more.

 Additional Organic Support

-OTECP builds upon USDA’s Organic Certification Cost Share Program (OCCSP) which provides cost share assistance of 50%, up to a maximum of $500 per scope, to producers and handlers of agricultural products who are obtaining or renewing their certification under the NOP.
-This year’s application period for OCCSP ended Nov.
-1, 2021.
+OTECP builds upon USDA’s Organic Certification Cost Share Program (OCCSP), which provides cost share assistance of 50%, up to a maximum of $500 per scope, to producers and handlers of agricultural products who are obtaining or renewing their certification under the NOP.
+The current signup period for OCCSP ends October 31, 2022.

 Additionally, USDA’s Risk Management Agency announced improvements to the Whole-Farm Revenue Program including increasing expansion limits for organic producers to the higher of $500,000 or 35%.
 Previously, small and medium size organic operations were held to the same 35% limit to expansion as conventional practice producers.
 Also, producers can now report acreage as certified organic, or as acreage in transition to organic, when the producer has requested an organic certification by the acreage reporting date.